 Combination of RBC legislation and sectoral cooperation is a prerequisite for sustainable impact in supply chains

 Comprehensive legislation in the field of international responsible business conduct (RBC) and cooperation within sectors reinforce one another.
-Legislation to impose obligations combined with cooperation leads to the greatest impact within the supply chain to prevent or tackle risks to people and the environment.
+Legislation to impose obligations combined with cooperation leads to the greatest impact within the supply chain to prevent and address risks to people and the environment.
 In both respects, this will require scaling up to ultimately the European level; ambitious efforts on the part of the Netherlands will help to achieve this.

 The Ministry of Foreign Affairs commissioned an evaluation of the agreements which promote international responsible business conduct.
 The SER will consider this evaluation in its advisory report for Minister Kaag of Foreign Trade and Development Cooperation about the Dutch government’s future policy on international responsible business conduct.